scroll top

 HUD's Good Neighbor Next Door Sales Program

 The HUD Good Neighbor Next Door Sales Program offers homes for sale at 50% of their value to eligible teachers, first responders, and police officers.
+The program is limited, and where it is available, rising home prices often make the program irrelevant to communities' civic workers.

 An eligible applicant is one who is a full-time: